 Once 12 months have passed.
-It is usual for an individual to be then released (‘discharged’) from your bankruptcy restrictions and debts.
-However, assets remaining in your estate while in Bankruptcy may still be sold to pay your debts.
+It is usually for an individual to be released (‘discharged’) from your bankruptcy restrictions and debts.
+However, assets remaining in your estate while in bankruptcy may still be sold to pay your debts.

 When you do not live in England or Wales

 The process, when living in Scotland or Northern Ireland, is however, different.
 You are unable to make an application to become bankrupt in England or Wales.